 Co-Sponsored by Jewtina y Co., Brandeis Alumni Association, the Latin America Initiative, International Business School, Brandeis Latin American and Latino Studies Program, Brandeis Hispanic Studies, J-Lats Princeton

-Poet and scholar Marjorie Agosín explores the connection between post-Holocaust memory, space, and time in her latest work Braided Memories.
-Please join us for a reading and conversation about the emotional, literary, and visual iterations of loss and reclaimed identity in post-Holocaust Latin American feminist literature.
+Poet and scholar Marjorie Agosín and photographer Samuel Shats explore the truth that lies in fragmented memories, the legacy of refugees defined by truncated pasts, and the power of art as a vehicle for healing across generations.
+Join us for a multimedia presentation and panel discussion about the emotional, literary, and visual iterations of loss and reclaimed identity in post-Holocaust Latin American feminist literature.

 - Marjorie Agosín, Ph.D.
 Professor of Spanish, Wellesley College

 - Elizabeth Bradfield, M.F.A.
 Associate Professor of the Practice of English and Co-Director of the Creative Writing Program

 - María Durán, Ph.D.
 Florence Levy Kay Fellow in U.S. Latinx Cultural Studies

 Dalia Wassner, Ph.D.
 Director, HBI Project on Latin American Jewish & Gender Studies

 Brandeis Family Focus; Brandeis Alumni Association; Brandeis Creative Writing Program; Latin America Initiative, Brandeis International Business School; Brandeis Gender and Sexuality Center; Wellesley College Spanish Department; Museo Interactivo Judío de Chile; J-Lats Princeton; Red LAES